ForestAdmin/documentation-user-guide/project-settings/organizations/sso-guides/sso-with-one-login.md

 # OneLogin SSO

 {% hint style="info" %}
-You must have one project in your organization with the plan [Forest Admin Pro plan](https://www.forestadmin.com/pricing) to access this feature.
+You must have one project in your organization with the plan [Forest Admin Enterprise plan](https://www.forestadmin.com/pricing) to access this feature.
 {% endhint %}

 ## Configuration